salesforce/aws-allowlister/README.md

 aws-allowlister generate
 ```

-By default, it allows policies at the intersection of PCI, HIPAA, SOC, ISO.
+By default, it allows policies at the intersection of PCI, HIPAA, SOC, ISO, FedRAMP High, and FedRAMP Moderate.

 The resulting policy will look like this: